Safety and Liveness of Quantitative Properties and Automata: Introduction

 Thanks to our alternative characterization of liveness, one can check if a quantitative automaton $\A$ is live by checking if its safety closure is universal with respect to its maximal value, i.e., if $\safe{\A}(w) \geq \top$ for every execution $w$, where $\top$ is the supremum over the values of $\A$.
-For all value functions we consider except $\DSum$, the safety closure is an $\Inf$-automaton, which allows for a \PSpace solution to liveness checking~\cite{CDH10}, which we show to be optimal.
-Yet, it is not applicable for $\DSum$ automata, as the decidability of their universality check is an open problem.
-Nonetheless, as we consider only universality with respect to the maximal value of the automaton, we can reduce the problem again to checking whether an automaton defines a constant function, which we show to be in \PSpace for $\DSum$-automata.
+For all value functions we consider except $\DSum$, the safety closure is an $\Inf$-automaton, which allows for a \PSpace solution to liveness checking~\cite{DBLP:conf/vmcai/KupfermanL07,DBLP:journals/tocl/ChatterjeeDH10}, which we show to be optimal.
+Yet, it is not applicable for $\DSum$-automata, as the decidability of their universality check is an open problem.
+Nonetheless, as we consider only universality with respect to the maximal value of the automaton, we can reduce the problem again to checking whether an automaton expresses a constant function, which we show to be in \PSpace for $\DSum$-automata.
 This yields a \PSpaceC solution to the liveness check of $\DSum$-automata.

 Finally, we investigate the safety-liveness decomposition for quantitative automata.
 Recall the automaton from \cref{fig:intro}a and its safety closure from \cref{fig:intro}b.
 The liveness component of the corresponding decomposition is shown in \cref{fig:intro}c.
 Intuitively, it ignores $\err$ and provides information on the power consumption as if the device never fails.
 Then, for every execution $w$, the value of the original automaton on $w$ is the minimum of the values of its safety closure and the liveness component on $w$.
 Since we identified the value functions $\Inf$ and $\DSum$ as safe, their safety-liveness decomposition is trivial.
-For deterministic $\Sup$-, $\LimInf$-, and $\LimSup$-automata, we provide \PTime decompositions, where for $\Sup$ and $\LimInf$ it extends to nondeterministic automata at the cost of exponential determinization.
+For the classes of automata we study, we provide \PTime safety-liveness decompositions.
+Moreover, for deterministic $\Sup$-, $\LimInf$-, and $\LimSup$-automata, we give alternative \PTime decompositions that preserve determinism.